-13 Off-Beat Handbags Celebrities Have Carried on the Red Carpet
+13 Offbeat Handbags Celebrities Have Carried on the Red Carpet

 Katy Perry: Pill

-Perry accented her blue ensemble at Vktor & Rolf's show at Paris Fashion Week in 2012 with a blue-and-white pill-shaped bag.
-The bag, which was Christian Louboutin, featured a half-white, half-blue pill, with Louboutin's signatuer and "500 ml" emblazoned on it.
+Perry accented her blue ensemble at Vktor & Rolf's show at Paris Fashion Week in 2012 with a blue and white pill-shaped bag.
+The bag, which was Christian Louboutin, featured a half-white, half-blue pill, with Louboutin's signature and "500 ml" emblazoned on it.
 Attached to it was a long gold chain, which Perry slung over her shoulder.

 Photo: